World's Largest Texas Flag: History

 The original flag was given to Texas governor Price Daniel by Mississippi governor Ross Barnett during the halftime show of the 1962 Cotton Bowl (after which Texas beat Ole Miss 12-7).
 The flag was meant as a gesture of southern hospitality from the citizens of Mississippi to the citizens of Texas.
 Governor Daniel later gave the flag to the Longhorn Band.
 The band later, however, returned the flag to the university where it eventually made its way to the men's athletic department.
 The next football season, APO was asked to run the flag and the first APO flag run was at the Thanksgiving Day game in 1962 against Texas A&M. The original Texas flag measured 17 yards by 30 yards (51 feet by 90 feet).
 The second Texas flag was made and came into APO's possession around 1966.
-Unfortunately not much is known about this flag because the records have not survived.
+Not much is known about this flag because the records have not survived.
 It is assumed to be roughly the same size as the first flag.